People in the courtroom

 Criminal courts are usually open to the public.
 Members of the public – over the age of 14 – can sit in the public area at the back of the courtroom to watch and listen to the witnesses and the lawyers.
 In some cases, the courtroom may be closed to members of the public.

-The press aren't excluded from court, even if the courtroom is closed to the rest of the public.
+The press are not excluded from court, even if the courtroom is closed to the rest of the public.
 If the press decide to report on the case, there may be restrictions on the identification of children and sexual offence victims.

 A witness answers questions and tells the court what they know.